-Day trading, as the word suggests, is a trade that is entered and exited within the same day.
-Mostly this will be technical trading, but could be news or event based.
+Day trading, as the word suggests, is a trade that is entered and exited on the same day.
+Mostly this will be technical trading but could be news or event based.

-Medium term could be 9 months (as defined by Peter Lynch as the period beyond which fundamental information provides all the influence) out to several years.
+Medium-term could be nine months (as defined by Peter Lynch as the period beyond which fundamental information provides all the influence) out to several years.

-A large correction, substantial pull-back or crash (call it what you will) happens between 7 and 15 years.
-Historically not before 7 years, but could be more than 15 years.
+A massive correction, substantial pull-back or crash (call it what you will) happens between 7 and 15 years.
+Historically not before seven years, but could be more than 15 years.

-So, lets take 15 years as a guide.
-For our ‘long term’ investments to survive, to grow, they may have to outlast a couple of crashes.
-That takes the longer term to 30 years, or thereabouts, depending on the date of purchase of the investment relative to a previous crash.
+So, let’s take 15 years as a guide.
+For our ‘long-term’ investments to survive, to grow, they may have to outlast a couple of crashes.
+That takes the extended term to 30 years, or thereabouts, depending on the date of purchase of the investment relative to a previous crash.

-It makes sense therefore that investment money that is needed for a pension ought not to be invested over the medium term some 7 to 15 years from a previous crash.
+It makes sense therefore that investment money needed for a pension ought not to be invested over the medium term some 7 to 15 years from a previous crash.

-2008 was our last crash, so between 2015 and 2023, or until the next one, it might be prudent to only invest short-term or longer term.
+2008 was our last crash, so between 2015 and 2023, or until the next one, it might be prudent only to invest short-term or long term.

-And, we would say long-term only with excellent value equities probably purchased prior to 2015.
+And, we would say long-term only with excellent value equities probably purchased before 2015.